 All tickets are general admission and seats are not reserved.
-Fans are seated on a first-come, first-serve basis daily.
+Fans are seated on a first-come, first-serve basis each day.

-The kiss and cry will be constructed on the north side of the rink.
+The Kiss and Cry will be constructed on the westside of the rink.

 Where is the judges’ stand located?

-The judges’ stand will be constructed on the west side of the rink.
+The judges’ stand will be constructed on the south side of the rink.

-When will I receive my tickets in the mail?
+How will I receive my tickets purchased online at ticketmaster.ca?

 Are tickets transferable or refundable?

 Tickets are NOT refundable.
 There will be no exceptions to this policy.
-The event schedule and the athletes competing are always subject to change.
-The all-event ticket package can be broken down by session and shared however no individual event session ticket can be used by more than one person per session.
+The event schedule and athletes competing are always subject to change.

 Can I bring my camera and take pictures during the event?